 This progress opens up more areas to explore.
 It's a little like Assassin's Creed in this way.
 As you make discoveries you become more intelligent and capable and get new skills (make bedding or medicinal plants).
 If you die, you are simply shifted to another clan member and can continue.
 However, if all clan members die, the lineage becomes extinct and you must restart.

 Each time you birth a new child to your clan, the benefits you have learned so far are locked into your lineage.
 As this happens you also get random mutations that take your skills and traits in unexpected directions.
 This slowly edges you forward in evolution and (interestingly) compares your progress to what we know about the real history of this period.

 The result is an unusual game because of its focus on discovery.
 For some this may make it too slow or not exciting enough.
 But those who can embrace this nonlinear experience will find a game that encourages experimentation.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Ancestors: The Humankind Odyssey or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Ancestors: The Humankind Odyssey in how they play or their theme.
 These are good alternative games to Ancestors: The Humankind Odyssey, or are a younger rated alternative for players not ready for PEGI 18 or ESRB TEEN games.